linmeishang/docker-mindstep/README.md

 ```
 docker ps -all
 ```

+Step 5 - Step 7 help you to navigate into the container to check if everything works as expected.
+You can also skip them and directly jump to Step 8.

 ## Step 5:  Go inside of the container, where model and data are saved.
 Replace <container-id> with yours.